Travelgate/documentation/kb/our-products/are-you-a-buyer/getting-started-as-a-new-buyer/how-can-i add-payparc-as-my-payment-method.md

 ---
 # How can I add PayParc as my Payment Method?

-## Learn how to request the activation of PayParc

 ### What is PayParc?💡

 [PayParc](https://www.payparc.com/), a Tech Partner in TravelgateX, facilitates e-Wallet Payment between a Buyer and a Seller in TravelgateX.
 The solution offered by PayParc eliminates the bad debt risk between Buyers and Sellers, as the amount of each booking is automatically moved between electronic wallets.